Black Scottish people

 Black Scottish people (also referred to as African-Scottish, Afro-Scottish, or Black Scottish) are a racial or ethnic group of Scottish who are ethnically African or Black.
 Used in association with black Scottish identity, the term commonly refers to Scottish of Black African and African-Caribbean descent.
 The group represents approximately 1.2 percent of the total population of Scotland.

 Background

 Identity

 The identity of Black Scottish people has evolved since the arrival of Black people in Scotland as early as the fifteenth century, with significant numbers arriving in the twentieth century after World War II.
 The development of a cohesive Black Scottish identity has progressed, with Black African and Afro-Caribbean descent the most commonly claimed ancestry involved in the sense of identity.
 Among other factors, studies into the experiences of Scottish Somalis, who tend to be historically newer immigrant groups to the nation, have shown that ethnoreligious factors can complicate the expression of any monocultural or racial identity of Black Scottish.

+The distribution of this identity remains highly urbanised, with the most recent census data showing the majority of the population concentrated in the three largest cities: Glasgow, Edinburgh, and notably, Aberdeen City, which holds the highest proportional concentration of Black, African, and Caribbean residents in Scotland.